 Because baby eats what we eat, I consider carefully what I cook.
 Most time this just means adding more veggies or toning down the use of soy sauce, butter, salt, and other ingredients.

 Ever since she started going to daycare I’ve become more adventurous in cooking.
-Lunch is prepared on site and all students eat the same lunch (teachers, too).
+School lunch is prepared on site and all students eat the same lunch (teachers, too).
 I look at her lunch menu and recreate certain dishes.

 4. BLW is fun!

-I won’t lie, it can get extremely annoying and irritating when baby is playing with her food or throws rice on the floor.
+I won’t lie, it can get extremely annoying and irritating when little Kaiju is playing with her food or throws rice on the floor.

 It’s frustrating when she eats two bites of rice and signs, “I’m finished.”
 Sometimes she won’t eat in her high chair and wants to walk around with her biscuits.